jonjamz/blaze-tabs/README.md

 {{trackActiveTab activeTab}}
 ```

-These helpers allow us to sync data from the parent with internal data in the tabbed interface.
+These helpers allow us to sync data from the parent template with internal data in the tabbed interface.

 This presents us with some interesting abilities, detailed below.